 Impact Measurement & Management in 2021

-We are witnessing one of the most important trends in our lifetime called impact revolution.
+We are witnessing one of the most important trends in our lifetime called the impact revolution.
 While this revolution may not be as big as a tech revolution, it has the potential to create a profound change.
 This revolution focuses on community and different impact ecosystem players.
-In 2019, major impact conferences such as GIIN Investors Conference in Amsterdam, SOCAP in San Francisco, GSG in Argentina, and Social Value International in Taiwan, are declaring that impact investing and impact measurement and management are two sides of coin.
-The success of impact investment depends on impact investors to take impact evidence seriously.
+In 2019, major impact conferences such as GIIN Investors Conference in Amsterdam, SOCAP in San Francisco, GSG in Argentina, and Social Value International in Taiwan declared that impact investing and impact measurement and management are two sides of the coin.
+The success of impact investment depends on impact investors taking impact evidence seriously.
 How should asset owners, asset managers, and assets prepare for 2020?
 We will give you in-depth insight so that you can align your impact strategy.

 We consistently heard two calls of action: